Nyholm/workshop-state-machines/Readme.md

 *(Restart from **branch mealy-2** if you want to)*

 This `TrafficLightStateMachine` okey.
 We have an issue with storing this state machine in the database.
-Lets try to remove that issue by moving the state to a `TrafficLight` object.
+Lets try to remove that issue by moving the `$state` property away from `TrafficLightStateMachine` to a `TrafficLight` class.

+After competing this exercise, we can use the same state machine object for multiple different traffic light objects.

 Hint: You might need to create an interface.

+Note: You do not need to bother with actually storing any object in a database.

 ### Exercise 3

 We want our `TrafficLightStateMachine` to be more generic.
 Maybe rename it to `StateMachine` and refactor away the transition definition to outside of the class.
 The `StateMachine` should take such definition as a constructor argument.

+After competing this exercise, we can use the same state machine object for many different objects.
+It is not tied to a traffic light anymore.

 ### Exercise 4